lhw-1/rgbd-pathfinder/README.md

 ## Running the Standalone RGBD-Pathfinder

 1. Copy the inputs into the `data/inputs/` directory.
-Currently, only images (.jpg / .png) ~~and ROS bag files (.bag)~~ are supported.
+Currently, only images (.jpg / .png) are supported.
 2. Run the command `sh bin/run_demo.sh [IMAGE NAME WITH FILE EXTENSION] [GOAL X-COORDINATE] [GOAL Y-COORDINATE]`.
 * E.g. `sh bin/run.sh test.jpg 100 100`
 3. The results will be stored in the `data/rgbdp_outputs` directory once the script finishes running.

-The repository also contains a [ROS Node version](https://github.com/lhw-1/rgbd-pathfinder/tree/main/src/pathfinder_rosnode/) that can be used in conjunction with ROS to issue commands to robotic agents as needed.
+The script is also available as a ROS Node [here](https://github.com/lhw-1/rgbd-pathfinder-ros).
+This allows the script to be used in conjunction with ROS to issue appropriate commands to the robot agent.

 ---